raspberrypilearning/scratch-cat-goes-skiing/en/step_4.md

     change x by (-10)
 ```

---- /hint ---

---- /hints ---

-+ Make the skier move to the right when the right arrow key is pressed.
++ Repeat the above step to make the skier move to the right when the right arrow key is pressed.

 --- hints ---

---- hint ---

-+ When the `right arrow is pressed`{:class="blockevents"}:

-    1. `Pointing`{:class="blockmotion"} the skier sprite to 75 degress will turn it to the right.
-    1. Changing the sprite's `x`{:class="blockmotion"} position by `10` will make it move to the right.

---- /hint ---

 --- hint ---